 - 4 spring onions, chopped

-- 2 cloves garlic, minced
+- 4 cloves garlic, chopped

 - 2 bay leaves

-- ½ cup parsley, chopped
+- ½ cup parsley, chopped or cilantro or chives

 - Salt and pepper to taste

 - Sort the peas and remove any damaged peas, stones, or debris.
-Rinse thoroughly.

 - In a large pot, add the peas and cover with water about 2 inches above them.
 Bring to a boil and let them cook for 2-3 minutes.
-Drain carefully, rinse them and set aside.
+Drain carefully, rinse them, and set aside.

 - Wash the same pot, add the peas and freshly boiled water about 4 inches above them.
 Bring to a boil and reduce heat to medium-high for 30 minutes.
 Drain carefully and set aside.

-- Pour in hot water to cover the vegetables and bring to a boil.
-Add the tomatoes (or passata) and the bay leaves.
-Season to taste.
-Cover with the lid, reduce the heat to low and simmer for another 20 minutes.
+- Pour in hot vegetable broth of water to cover the vegetables and bring to a boil.
+Cover with the lid, reduce the heat to low, and simmer for another 15 minutes.
 Stir occasionally.
 Taste the peas.
 They should be tender.
-If not, let them simmer until you reach desired tenderness.
-You may add more hot water along with the cooking procedure.
+If not, let them simmer until you reach the desired tenderness.
+You may add more hot water or broth.